pvillano/pvillano.github.io/content/post/hanoi.md

 * A quick enough mathematician could tell what time is displayed

 ### Secret Stone?
-TODO: the animation could be smoother when it only goes up or only goes down.

 [^definition]: It is defined precisely as the number of non-leap seconds which have passed since 00:00:00 UTC on 1 January 1970.